Online monotone density estimation and log-optimal calibration: Applying monotone density estimation to sequential testing

 Formally, a p-to-e calibrator is a function that maps p-values to e-values.
 That is, for any valid p-value $P$, the transformed quantity $h(P)$ must be a valid e-value.
 Since this requirement must hold uniformly over all super-uniform p-values, it imposes a structural constraint on the calibrator: it must be dominated by a nonnegative and non-increasing function on $[0,1]$.

 One defines a \emph{p-to-e calibrator} as a non-increasing function $h:[0,1]\to[0,\infty)$ satisfying $\int_0^1 h(p)\,\mathrm{d}p\le 1$, equivalently, a monotone (sub-)probability Lebesgue-density function on $[0,1]$.
-By definition, if $P$ is a valid p-value, then $h(P)$ is a valid e-value. \citet{VW21} further show that any admissible calibrator must attain the equality.
+By definition, if $P$ is a valid p-value, then $h(P)$ is a valid e-value. \citet{VW21} further show that any admissible calibrator must attain equality.
 Thus, we observe that \begin{quote} \emph{All admissible calibrators are decreasing densities supported on $[0,1]$.} \end{quote} We restrict our attention to the admissible calibrators, that is the class $\Dcal$.
-This link between calibration and monotone densities has not been appreciated or exploited before.
+The connection between calibration and monotone densities plays a central role in our development of the calibrators; this link has appeared previously in \citet{arnold2023sequentially}.
 From this point onward, we refer to a p-to-e calibrator simply as a calibrator.

 We now describe how calibrators integrate with the e-value framework when only p-values are observed.
 Suppose we observe a sequence $(P_t)_{t\ge1}$ of p-variables produced by classical hypothesis tests, satisfying under the null hypothesis $H_0$ that